beginning of content

 What causes my teen's mood to change?

 The emotional demands that occur during the teenage years may be stressful for your child.
-They can include:

-Your teen's environment will influence how they:
+Your teen's environment will influence how they think, feel and act.

 Sleep

-However, their sleep patterns may also change.
-This is because their body begins making the sleep hormone, melatonin, later in the day.
+Your child will need more sleep during their teenage years, and their sleep patterns may also change.
+This is because their body begins making the sleep hormone (melatonin) later in the day.
 Your teen may:

 You can help your teenager get enough sleep by encouraging them to develop a regular sleep schedule.